sieve.function

 By default, when errors occur, all Sieve functions are restarted.
 This means that dependencies, modules, etc., are reloaded into memory, along with the __setup__()

-.
+function for class-based functions.
 This behavior is intended as a safeguard against irreversible errors, including GPU errors and state-related errors.
 For production applications, you may choose to disable this so that functions don’t restart during more trivial errors, such as invalid inputs or edge cases in code.
 Restarting functions takes longer but guarantees a brand new state after every function error.

 To disable this behavior, you can set the restart_on_error